zzzprojects/learn-orm/tutorials/fsharp/environment-setup.md

 <img src="images/setup-3.png">

-On the Workloads page, select the **ASP.NET and web development** workload, which includes F# and .NET Core support for ASP.NET Core projects.
+On the Workloads page, select the **ASP.NET and web development** workload including F# and .NET Core support for ASP.NET Core projects.

-Select the required Workload, let's say we want to install the **.NET Desktop development** & **ASP.NET and web development**.
+Select the required Workload.
+Let's say we want to install the **.NET Desktop development** & **ASP.NET and web development**.
 Now, click on the Install button to begin the installation of Visual Studio 2019.

 The installer will now download and install each component from the internet.
 It will take some time depending on your internet speed.
 Once the installation is completed, you will see the Installation succeeded message.